-The S-Anon Family Groups are a fellowship of the relatives and friends of sexually addicted people who share their experience, strength and hope in order to solve their common problems.
-Our program of recovery is adapted from Alcoholics Anonymous and is based on the Twelve Steps and the Twelve Traditions of Alcoholics Anonymous.
+The S-Anon International Family Groups are a worldwide fellowship of the relatives and friends of sexually addicted people.
+S-Anon is a Twelve-Step program based on the Twelve Steps and the Twelve Traditions of Alcoholics Anonymous.
 S-Anon’s Twelve Concepts of Service provide guidance in serving each other in our business matters.

 Find a Meeting

 We found love and support when we shared with and listened to other people who had similar experiences and feelings.
 Sharing with other group members showed us that no situation is hopeless, and we can learn to see our problems in a new, more hopeful light.Find a Meeting